AnarKyx01/djang_engine/README.md

 # djang_engine

-Just a simple learning django exercise, much work to be done.
+This is a quiz/ctf engine to support continuous training, very early stages of development

 ```bash
 ### Django Requirements